Zhang-Each/Zhang-Each.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: 🎉 Our paper about [structural knowledge incorporation for large language models](https://arxiv.org/pdf/2310.06671.pdf) has been accepted by [ACM MM 2024](https://2024.acmmm.org/) (oral presentation).
 - *2024.05*:  😄 We pre-print two papers about [knowledge pre-training for diverse downstream tasks](https://arxiv.org/abs/2405.13085) and [mixture of modality knowledge experts in multi-modal knowledge graph](https://arxiv.org/abs/2405.16869).
 - *2024.05*: 🎉 Our paper about knowledgeable alignment for large language models has been accepted by [ACL 2024](https://2024.aclweb.org/) (Findings).
 - *2024.04*:  😄 We pre-print a paper about **[fine-grained tokenization for multi-modal knowledge graphs](https://arxiv.org/abs/2404.09468)** on ArXiv.